The-Developer-Bros/noteups_web/README.md

 - Frontend Deployed on -> Netlify
 - Backend Deployed on -> Heroku
-- Database Deployed on -> MongoDB Atlas
+- Database Deployed on -> Cloudinary

 <!-- URL -->
 # URL for tutorial